escottalexander/stablecoin-challenge/README.md

 Now we need to add four methods that we will use in other functions to get various details about a user's debt position.

 Let's start with `calculateCollateralValue`.
-This function receives the address of the user in question and returns a uint256 representing the ETH collateral in CORN.
+This function receives the address of the user in question and returns a uint256 representing the ETH collateral, priced in CORN.

 We know how to get the user's collateral and we know the price in CORN is returned by `i_cornDEX.currentPrice()`.
 Can you figure out how to return the collateral value in CORN?